Missing Freeholders – the problem

 When it comes to your lease extension, and you simply can’t track down your freeholder, the Leasehold Reform (Housing and Urban Development) Act 1993 helps out.
 In particular, it includes provision for avoiding the complex, costly and time consuming process of having to serve a statutory notice enforcing a lease extension in situations where a leaseholder needs to secure a lease extension on a property with an absentee freeholder.

-Fortunately, the law provides a solution to this problem.
-And we can help you put it into practice – just call us now on FREEPHONE 0800 1404544 for FREE initial phone advice.
+Our specialist lease extension team can help you obtain a Vesting Order – just call us now on FREEPHONE 0800 1404544 for FREE initial phone advice.

 Absent Freeholders – applying for a Vesting Order

-That solution allows the leaseholder to make an application for what is known as a “Vesting Order” through the County Court.
+Your application for a “Vesting Order” will be made to the County Court.
 The County Court can also allow you to do without having to serve your missing freeholder with a statutory notice – which is normally required when you apply for a lease extension.

 Such evidence must include:

-1. Providing freehold Office Copies [ available from the Land Registry] which will include proof of the ownership of the property by the freeholder and will show his or her last known address.
+1. Providing freehold Office Copies [available from the Land Registry] .
+These will include proof of the ownership of the property by the freeholder and will show his or her last known address.
+You are freely entitled to this information, and there is only a small fee.

 2. Proving that the freeholder is no longer the owner of the property and has moved to another address.